sasadangelo/code4projects/_posts/2023-01-23-getting-started-with-html.md

 ## Text Formatting with bold, italic, and underline

-Yes, HTML supports several ways to format text, including bold, italic, and underline.
+HTML supports several ways to format text, including bold, italic, and underline.
 Here's how to use each one.
 To make text bold, you can use the &lt;strong&gt; or &lt;b&gt; tag.
 For example:

     {% highlight html %}
 <p>This text is <strong>bold</strong></p>